chvvkumar/Monitoring/README.md

 Based on:
 https://github.com/jperillo/Synology_dashboard_grafana

-Make sure snmp-mibs-downloader is already installed.
+Make sure snmp-mibs-downloader is already installed on your telegraf host.
 It will download and install additional MIBs during install.

     apt-get install snmp-mibs-downloader
 then